 However, if you want to go a step further when it comes to personalising your follow-up, you need to extract additional information.

-Because no delegate wants to spend a long time filling out forms, it is your team’s job to extract as much useful information as they can.
+Because no delegate wants to spend a long time filling out lead capture forms, it is your team’s job to extract as much useful information as they can.
 This is where face-to-face communication comes into its element.

 You can extract information without asking for it.
 Facial expressions and body language tell you a lot about how somebody feels about something.
 If they’re very open, they might give you loads of details.
 If not, you might have to use your initiative.